 Winchester Boulevard Bicycle Lane Project

-The current design for the Winchester Boulevard Bicycle Lane Project is now approximately 35% complete.
-Plans can be found here.
+The current design for the Winchester Boulevard Project is 100% complete.
+35% Design plans can be found here.

 The design currently includes the following elements:

 - Improvements to the key intersections of Blossom Hill Road, Daves Avenue, and Lark/Wimbeldon for increased pedestrian, bicycle, and vehicular safety